prust/svg-drawing/README.md

 It supports drawing a series of straight lines (no curves) and -- if you complete a shape by connecting with the start point -- it will automatically fill in the shape.
 It snaps to a grid, but does allow you to draw outside the grid (just not above it).
 You can undo with Ctrl+Z and create a new shape with the New Shape button.

-## Known Bugs

-There is one known bug: occasionally when clicking, the click doesn't register (doesn't add a point).
-I haven't been able to reproduce it consistently enough to know exactly why.
-I tried changing my click handler from the `svg` element to the `document` element, but that didn't fix the problem.

 ## Drawing Functionality Ideas

 There are many things this little app lacks: